-This practice may conduct medicines management reviews of medications prescribed to its patients.
+The practice may conduct medicines management reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up to date and cost-effective treatments.
-The reviews are carried out by the CCGs medicines management team under a data processing contract with this practice.
+The reviews are carried out by the ICBs medicines management team under a data processing contract with the practice.